citusdata/citus_docs/reference/common_errors.rst

 To fix, check that the worker is accepting connections, and that DNS is correctly resolving.

-Canceling the transaction since it was involved in a distributed deadlock
+Cancelling the transaction since it was involved in a distributed deadlock
 -------------------------------------------------------------------------

 Deadlocks can happen not only in a single-node database, but in a distributed database, caused by queries executing across multiple nodes.
 Citus has the intelligence to recognize distributed deadlocks and defuse them by aborting one of the queries involved.